Toggle: English / Spanish

 Go to the hospital or call your local emergency number (such as 911) if:

 Your eye is red after a penetrating injury.

 You have a headache with blurred vision or confusion.

 You are seeing halos around lights.

 Call your health care provider if:

-- Your eyes are red longer than 1-2 days.
+- Your eyes are red longer than 1 to 2 days.

 - You have eye pain or vision changes.

-- You take blood thinning medication, like warfarin.
+- You take blood-thinning medicine, such as warfarin.

 - You may have an object in your eye.